sircharlo/meeting-media-manager/docs/_posts/2013-01-10-configuration.md

     </tr>
     <tr>
       <td><code>Enable button to present media on an external monitor or in a separate window</code></td>
-      <td>This setting will allow you to use MMM to present pictures, videos and audio files during <strong>hybrid</strong> or <strong>in-person</strong> congregation meetings. <a href="#/present-media">Media presentation mode</a> can then be accessed by clicking the ▶️ (play) button on the main screen of MMM.<br><br>The media presentation screen will automatically use an external monitor if present; if not, the media will be displayed in a separate, resizable window.
+      <td>This setting will allow you to use M³ to present pictures, videos and audio files during <strong>hybrid</strong> or <strong>in-person</strong> congregation meetings. <a href="#/present-media">Media presentation mode</a> can then be accessed by clicking the ▶️ (play) button on the main screen of M³.<br><br>The media presentation screen will automatically use an external monitor if present; if not, the media will be displayed in a separate, resizable window.
       <br><br><blockquote><strong>Note:</strong> This option is best suited for either <strong>hybrid</strong> or <strong>regular</strong> congregation meetings.<br><br>
       If conducting <strong>remote-only</strong> congregation Zoom meetings, look into activating the <code>Convert media to MP4 format</code> option and sharing the media with Zoom's native MP4 sharing instead.</blockquote></td>
       </td>
     </tr>
     <tr>
       <td><code>Background image for media presentation mode</code></td>
-      <td>By default, MMM will attempt to fetch the current year's text in the language selected previously, in order to display it on a black background when in <a href="#/present-media">media presentation mode</a> and no other media is being played.
+      <td>By default, M³ will attempt to fetch the current year's text in the language selected previously, in order to display it on a black background when in <a href="#/present-media">media presentation mode</a> and no other media is being played.
 If the automatic yeartext retrieval fails for some reason, or if you wish to display a different background image, you can either use the "Browse" button to select a custom picture, or the "Refresh" button to try fetching the yeartext automatically again.<br><br>
       <blockquote><strong>Note:</strong> If <a href="#/congregation-sync">congregation sync</a> is enabled, selecting a custom background image will synchronize it for all congregation sync users automatically.</blockquote>
       </td>
     </tr>
     <tr>
       <td><code>Enable button to present media on an external monitor or in a separate window</code></td>
-      <td>This setting will allow you to use MMM to present pictures, videos and audio files during congregation meetings, for example at the Kingdom Hall. <a href="#/present-media">Media presentation mode</a> can be accessed by clicking the ▶️ (play) button on the main screen of MMM.<br><br>The media presentation screen will automatically use an external monitor if present; if not, the media will be displayed in a separate, resizable window.
+      <td>This setting will allow you to use M³ to present pictures, videos and audio files during congregation meetings, for example at the Kingdom Hall. <a href="#/present-media">Media presentation mode</a> can be accessed by clicking the ▶️ (play) button on the main screen of M³.<br><br>The media presentation screen will automatically use an external monitor if present; if not, the media will be displayed in a separate, resizable window.
       <br><br><blockquote><strong>Note:</strong> This option is best suited for either <strong>hybrid</strong> or <strong>regular</strong> congregation meetings.<br><br>
       If conducting <strong>remote-only</strong> congregation Zoom meetings, look into activating the <code>Convert media to MP4 format</code> option and sharing the media with Zoom's native MP4 sharing instead.</blockquote></td>
     </tr>